 So you’ve put a thousand miles on your current pair of running shoes, is it really that bad?
 You love them, they’ve powered your running as long as you can remember, and they’re like an old friend.
 What’s the harm really?

 Running shoes – even minimalist ones – serve multiple purposes.
 They provide arch and ankle support, cushioning, and help promote proper body mechanics so you are engaging all the right muscle groups as you run.
 Even the slightest wear on one side or the other of your running shoes can completely throw off your pronation without you even knowing it.
 Slight, imperceptible adjustments that your muscles (from your thighs to your feet) are constantly making can add up big time to painful strains, tears, and inflammation.

 The body is tuned to neutral pronation, or the natural inward rolling of the ankle as you walk and run.
-Worn out running shoes lacking arch support may cause you to over or underpronate, stressing the muscles, tendons, and ligaments employed in running mechanics.
+Worn-out running shoes lacking arch support may cause you to over or under pronate, stressing the muscles, tendons, and ligaments employed in running mechanics.

-Common running injuries that result in part from worn out running shoes include:
+Common running injuries that result in part from worn-out running shoes include:

-How do you know if your running shoes have reached the end of their life?
+How do you know if your running shoes have reached the end of their lives?
 You normally don’t want to run more than 500 miles total in any one pair of shoes before replacing them.
 Looking at your current running shoes as well, scan the soles to see if there are any cracks forming, if there is visible wear on the inner or outer sides, or if lines are appearing.
 When it comes to footwear, don’t let a simple oversight result in a painful injury that sidelines you from running.